fzzzy/google-apis-rs/gen/gan1_beta1-cli/docs/publishers_list.md

 or more key-value-pairs, and is called like this `-p k1=v1 k2=v2` even though the listing below repeats the `-p` for completeness.

+* **-p min-payout-rank=integer**
+    - A value between 1 and 4, where 1 represents the quartile of publishers with the lowest ranks and 4 represents the quartile of publishers with the highest ranks.
+Filters out all publishers with a lower rank than the given quartile.
+For example if a 2 was given only publishers with a payout rank of 25 or higher would be included.
+Optional.

 * **-p min-ninety-day-epc=number**
     - Filters out all publishers that have a ninety day EPC average lower than the given value (inclusive).
 Min value: 0.0.
 Optional.